rosasurfer/ministruts/src/db/orm/README.md

  * @see \rosasurfer\ministruts\db\orm\ORM
  */
 $relation = [
-    "name"  => "{property-name}",               // local property of the relation, accessor of the related object/s (required)
-    "assoc" => "{type}",                        // relation type, one of "one-to-one|one-to-many|many-to-one|many-to-many" (required)
+    "name"  => "{property-name}",               // PHP property of the relation, accessor of the related object/s (required) "assoc" => "{type}",                        // relation type, one of "one-to-one|one-to-many|many-to-one|many-to-many" (required)
     "type"  => PersistableObject::class,        // model class of the related object/s, must extend PersistableObject (required)
     ...,                                        // optional fields (see below)